 To become an architect:

-Choose the Bachelor of Environments at Melbourne as your first degree and major in Architecture.
+Choose the Bachelor of Design at Melbourne as your first degree and major in Architecture.

 Choose the two-year Master of Architecture to be able to qualify as an architect.